zabulus/core/builds/install/arch-specific/win32/Readme.txt

 Intended Users
 ==============

-This is a pre-alpha version of Firebird.
+This is an alpha version of Firebird.

 It is not intended for production use.
 It is for test purposes only.